Trump uses Pelosi to attack Democrat as polls open in Ohio special election

 It's all about Nancy.

-As polls opened in Ohio on Tuesday, President Donald Trump delivered a salvo against the Democratic candidate in the state's closely watched 12th Congressional District special election, accusing Danny O'Connor of being "controlled" by House Minority Leader Nancy Pelosi — a frequent target of Republicans and a figure even Democrats have run away from.
+As polls opened in Ohio on Tuesday, President Donald Trump delivered a salvo against the Democratic candidate in the state's closely watched special election in the 12th Congressional District, Danny O'Connor, accusing him of being "controlled" by House Minority Leader Nancy Pelosi — a frequent target of Republicans and a figure even Democrats have run from.

 Ohio democrat within reach of winning district Trump carriedAug.07.201802:56